 There are several ligaments in the ankle; three on the outside area alone.
 These ligaments, as well as the tendons that are located around the ankle, provide the necessary stability to the ankle, foot, and lower leg.
 Injury to any of the structures within the ankle, or around it, could lead to severe or persistent pain.
-If you are experiencing ankle pain, then do not hesitate to contact Advanced PMR for a personalized consult in one of our five locations.
+If you are experiencing ankle pain, then do not hesitate to contact AOSMI for a personalized consult in one of our five locations.
 Call 732-894-9200 today!

 Causes of Ankle Pain